nagonzalezf/starsalign/README.md

 # StarsAlign - A package developed for aligning and comparing high density astronomical images with extreme precision

-StarsAlign is a tool for aligning and comparing astronomical images using the SIFT algorithm and FLANN based matcher.
+StarsAlign is a tool for aligning and comparing astronomical images using the Scale-Invariant Feature Transform (SIFT) algorithm and FLANN based matcher.

 It contains functions such as ```fast_align()``` and ```fast_diff()``` that aligns and compute the difference of two single channel images.